 We picked up a rental car in Bath – a silver Vauxhall Corsa, almost identical to the one we had in Scotland in 2019.
 We then hit the road (driving on the left side of course) and had two great day trips.

 We stopped in the village of Shaftesbury, a small market town in Dorset with a history going back to Saxon times.
-We strolled around looking at the buildings and had a hearty lunch.
+St Peters is the most ancient of all the churches in Shaftesbury and stands in the High Street.
+It was built in the latter part of the 15th century.
+We strolled around looking at the buildings and had hearty Ploughman’s sandwiches for lunch.

 Our final stop of the day was Avebury.
 Stonehenge and Avebury are both Neolithic stone circles located southwest of Bath.
 We visited Stonehenge in 1983 and don’t believe the stones have changed since then (except we were able to get much closer to them than you can today).
 Everyone visiting the UK should see Stonehenge, but having done that, we chose Avebury for this trip.